|

 Selected tools and plugins frequently used in Unix environments:

-- Warp AI — modern terminal with command suggestions and explanations.
+ANTHROPIC_API_KEY. - Warp AI — modern terminal with command suggestions and explanations (macOS and Linux).

-- ShellGPT, Aider, OpenDevin — open‑source CLI assistants.
+- ShellGPT, Aider, OpenHands (formerly OpenDevin) — open‑source CLI assistants.
+Aider and OpenHands both support Anthropic Claude as a backend.

 - Ollama + local models — self‑hosted assistant for shell tasks.